graphic

 Napoleon I had a swell chance to stab one of those Russians.
 I was gonna stab him right near the gates of Moscow.
 If I find my sword, I Moscow and get him.
 He promised to wait, but you can't depend on those Russians.
 Where's my sword?
 Ah!
 There's my sword.
 Farewell, my Queen.

-Groucho exits and Harpo enters.
+Groucho exits and Harpo enters carrying a harp over his shoulder.

 Josephine Gaston!
 I thought you were never coming back.
 Won't you please play for me?